studioalemni/studioalemni.github.io/faqs.md

 #### Are you looking for a Publisher?

-While we are not technically seeking out a publishing deal at this time, relationships that provide funding, marketing, and localization opportunities are always welcome.
-Feel free to [contact us](https://studioalemni.com/contact) if you’d like to make an offer.
+Relationships that provide funding, marketing, and localization opportunities are always welcome.
+Feel free to [contact us](https://studioalemni.com/contact).

 ## _Legends of Astravia_ Related
 #### What is the game about?

-It is a retro-style 2D RPG with modernized game mechanics, where you journey across Astravia as the wandering mystician Oliver and meet new companions, uncover secrets better left unknown, and stop a villainous trio’s plot to steal the powerful Astri and cause world destruction.
-Influenced by 90s and early 2000s-era JRPGs like *Golden Sun* and *Grandia*, the game features a dynamic battle system and a world rich with exploration and puzzles.
+Legends of Astravia is a charming retro RPG where you journey across a world of magic to reconstruct the fragments of your past.
+Influenced by 90s and early 2000s-era JRPGs, the game features hybrid time-based battles and an explorable world filled with twisting dungeons and countless secrets.

 You’ll find more information on the [detailed game page]({{ '/games/legends-of-astravia' | relative_url }}).